fszf/dwm/README.md

-Forked from git clone https://github.com/KieranQuinn/dwm.git Then Applied cycle and push patch (modified from jasonwryan's bitbucket to patch on this dwm set.
+# Taken from git clone https://github.com/KieranQuinn/dwm.git
+# Then Applied cycle and push patch (modified from jasonwryan's
+# bitbucket to patch on this dwm set.

 Requirements
 ------------